EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 - Eduardo Zepeda
 ---

-So far I have explained how to execute a goroutine, execute code from code concurrently with the goroutines and wait for them to finish executing, but our goroutines can't do anything else. but our goroutines can't do anything else, they can't cooperate with each other to speed up the to speed up the processes.
+So far I have explained how to run a goroutine, execute code concurrently with the goroutines and wait for them to finish executing but our goroutines can't do anything else, they can't cooperate with each other to speed up the processes.

-Imagine that you have a web scrapper that obtains data from the internet in a way that is concurrently; we get the data with goroutines and process it with goroutines.
-Do we have to wait for all the goroutines to finish to use them?
-Ideally, the goroutines should Ideally, the goroutines should communicate the data to each other and continue with the processing. the process.
+Imagine you have a web scrapper that gets data from the internet concurrently; we get the data with goroutines and process it with goroutines. do we have to wait for all the goroutines to finish to use it?
+Ideally, the goroutines should communicate with each other the data and continue processing.

 ## Communicating goroutines with channels

-Channels are "conduits", which accept a single type of data.
-A through these channels we "introduce" information that we can later "take out".
+Channels are "conduits" that accept a single type of data.
+Through these channels we "introduce" information that we can later "take out".
-"take out".

-Goroutines can send data to the channels and also read data from them, and communicate with each other.
+The goroutines can send data to the channels and also read data from them, thus communicating with each other.

 ![Schematic diagram of how a channel works in go](images/channels-en-go.jpg "Basic diagram of how channels work in Go")

-A channel in go is declared with _make_ and the word _chan_, which does reference to the word channel.
+A channel in go is declared with _make_ and the word _chan_, which refers to the word channel.

 ```go
 c := make(chan string)
 ```

-Channels are used to communicate goroutines, as in the [design pattern worker pool](/explanation-of-design-pattern-worker-pool/)
+Channels are used to communicate goroutines, as in the [worker-pool design pattern](explanation-of-worker-pool-design-pattern/)

 ### Channels or buffered channels

-The _make_ function allows you to pass as an extra argument the limit quantity of simultaneous data to be handled by that channel. **This is known as a buffered channel.
+The _make_ function allows you to pass as an extra argument the limit amount of simultaneous data to be handled by that channel. **This is known as a buffered channel.
-This is known as a buffered channel.

 ```go
 c := make(chan string, 1)